jocelynjoel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 2 prints 10 times the alphabet, in lowercase, followed by a new line. task 3 checks for lowercase character. task 4 checks for alphabetic character.
+task 2 prints 10 times the alphabet, in lowercase, followed by a new line. task 3 checks for lowercase character. task 4 checks for alphabetic character. task 5 prints the sign of a number.